dotnet/corefx/Documentation/coding-guidelines/breaking-change-rules.md

 * Adding an interface method with a default implementation to an interface

     Note that care must be taken when adding a default implementation that has "update" semantic (e.g. adding `void AddAll(IEnumerable<T> items)` to `ICollection<T>`).
-If the interface is implementated by a struct, the default implementation is executed on a boxed `this`.
-Changes to state done by the default method might be lost.
+If the interface is implemented by a struct, the default implementation is always executed on a boxed `this`: if the struct is not boxed, the runtime boxes it on users behalf.
+Changes done by the default interface method would be lost in that case.
+An example where this implicit boxing would happen are constrained calls (`void CallMethod<T, U>(ref T x) where T : struct, ICollection<U> { x.AddAll(...); }`

 &#10007; **Disallowed**
 * Adding an abstract method to an interface